Joel-Gaming/cs30-Major-Project/updates.md

 I added a way to get to the win screen to show

 ### January 16th 2023 V 1.0
-Got win screen to Show
+Got win screen to Show without using the console